I get asked all the time for my tips on how to be a work from home mum. From the outside it seems so easy, right?

 Be very picky about how to use your time

-As busy mums, time is like gold dust and I am extremely picky as to how I spend it.
+As busy mums, time is like gold dust and I am extremely picky as to how I spend it and I only work with income streams that can be scaled, like these ones.

 When I am in work mode, I literally go into what I call a ‘work coma’.
 I am so intently focused on what I am doing, that I will ignore everything around me.
 I don’t answer calls from my hubby, I don’t reply to messages on Facebook, I don’t do anything but focus on my work.
 I am pretty cut throat with who I spend my time with in real life too, simply because my family, my business and my best friends are my priority.
 I know I can’t do it all, so I focus only on the parts of my life that reallllly matter and are aligned with my personal and professional goals.